Is Coconut a Nut or not?

 - Coconut is yummy :).
 This is a very important part of this post.
 Of course this part is subjective, but it’s pretty close to fact…in my opinion.

 If you are like us, and you LOVE coconut (which I am figuring you are since you are reading this post), here are some delish healthy coconut recipes to add to your recipe box.

-Yes, I know that you all didn't need to know the drama behind my search to answer the question, “are coconuts nuts?” (and actually I didn't share anywhere near all of it), but I do think it's nice to share a bit of the “life behind the scenes here.
+Yes, I know that you all didn’t need to know the drama behind my search to answer the question, “are coconuts nuts?” (and actually I didn’t share anywhere near all of it), but felt I should share some of the “life behind the scenes” with you.